CodeCreatePlay360/PandaEditor/README.md

 Basic syntax of a component,
 ```
-from editor.core.component import Component
+from editor.core import Component

-class EdPlugin(Component):
+class Component(Component):
     def __init__(self, *args, **kwargs):
         Component.__init__(self, *args, **kwargs)

-    # on_start method is called once
     def on_start(self):
+        # on_start is called once
-        self.set_pos(5, 0, 0)  # offset this nodepath by 5 units along x
+        self.set_pos((5, 0, 0))  # offset this nodepath by 5 units along x

+    def on_update(self):
+        # on_update is called every frame
+        pass
 ```

 * To attach a component to a NodePath, select the NodePath in the scene and simply drag the component script from file browser to the InspectorPanel.
-* You can have multiple components attached to a NodePath as well.
+* You can attach multiple components to a NodePath as well.

 ## User Commands
 The PandaEditor provide a way to automate repeated tasks through the **CommandManager** interface.